rust-lang/rfcs/text/0000-extern-existential-type.md

 # Summary
 [summary]: #summary

-A version of #2071's `existential type` where the definition can live in a different crate than the declaration.
+A version of https://github.com/rust-lang/rfcs/pull/2071's `existential type` where the definition can live in a different crate than the declaration, rather than the same module.
 This is a crucial tool untangling for untangling dependencies within `std` and other libraries at the root of the ecosystem concerning global resources.

 # Motivation
 [motivation]: #motivation

-We have a number of situations where one create defines an interface, and a different crate implements that interface with a canonical singleton:
+We have a number of situations where one crate defines an interface, and a different crate implements that interface with a canonical singleton:

  - [`core::alloc::GlobalAlloc`](https://doc.rust-lang.org/nightly/core/alloc/trait.GlobalAlloc.html), chosen with [`#[global_allocator]`](https://doc.rust-lang.org/1.23.0/unstable-book/language-features/global-allocator.html)
  - `panic_fmt` chosen with [`#[panic_implementation]`](https://github.com/rust-lang/rfcs/blob/master/text/2070-panic-implementation.md)